Constraining the Fluctuating Gunn-Peterson Approximation Using Lyman-$\alpha$ Forest Tomography at $z=2$: Simulations

 \subsection{IllustrisTNG}

 IllustrisTNG is a suite of simulations based on Illustris, which adopts an updated subgrid model to relieve tensions with multiple observations and implements improvements in the hydrodynamical methods \citep{tng1,tng2,tng3,tng4,tng5,tngpub}.
-The TNG100-1 simulation we adopt here uses the same initial conditions as Illustris-1, but applies updated cosmology, as well as the updated model prescriptions \citet{tngmodel1,tngmodel2}.
-For this work, we analyzed snapshot 33.
+These improvements include the inclusion of magnetic fields, an updated spatial gradient algorithm, improved advection of metal abundances, as well as specific galaxy physics described below.
+The TNG100-1 simulation we adopt here uses the same initial conditions as Illustris-1, but applies updated cosmology (see Table \ref{tab:sims}), as well as the updated model prescriptions \citep{tngmodel1,tngmodel2}.
+For this work, we analyzed snapshot 33, again corresponding to $z$ = 2.
 The $L$ = 75 \hmpc{} box contains 1820$^3$ DM and gas particles, where the initial mass of the latter is $m_{\rm g}$ = $1.4\times10^6 M_\odot$ and the DM particles have a mass resolution of $m_{\rm DM}$ = $7.5\times10^6 M_\odot$.\\

 The galactic wind model in TNG100-1 is similar to that used in Illustris-1, but now the particles are ejected isotropically and the ejection mechanism has been updated with more recent advancements \citep[see][]{tngmodel2}.
 Similarly, the AGN feedback model in IllustrisTNG also contains largely the same ingredients as in Illustris, but employs updated prescriptions for the kinetic and thermal energy injection that help resolve some of the excessive heating found with the Illustris model \citep[see][]{tngmodel1}.\\